natacha-beck/imputePrepSanger/README.md

 Files from points 1 and 2 need to be place in the VARDATA folder, while the remaining files need to be place in the FIXDATA folder (see command line arguments).
 Note that these folders can have any names.

 It is important to have the version of the .strand file corresponding to the genotype array used, and to choose the version corresponding to build 37 (to match HRC reference pannel).
 Note that Will Rayner's files assume that the alleles are on the TOP strand.
 The matching .multiply file need to be added if the option to remove variants that had more than one quality match to the genome is used.
-It might be a good idea to remove these variants since it might means that these probes can bind to different parts of the genomes.

 #### Command line arguments